 - Interesting sponsorships

-This article looks at jersey sponsorship and some of the interesting aspects of soccer sponsorship deals since they began.
-What’s the first jersey you can think of that doesn’t have a sponsor?
+This article examines jersey sponsorship and some exciting aspects of soccer sponsorship deals since they began.
+What’s the first jersey you can think of that didn’t have a sponsor?

 Soccer Jerseys Without a Sponsor

 Before the year 1950, soccer jerseys didn’t have sponsors.
-Team jerseys were quite basic in terms of design and many of them looked quite similar.
+Team jerseys were quite essential in terms of design, and many of them looked pretty similar.

-The main factors that differentiated opponents were the color and patterns on the jerseys, and in some cases, different color shorts and socks could also be used to make a kit unique.
+The main factors that differentiated opponents were the color and patterns on the jerseys, and in some cases, different colors of shorts and socks could also be used to make a kit unique.

 Although some team jerseys featured crests in the early 1900s, they were relatively uncommon throughout the ‘40s, ‘50s, and ‘60s.
 Without iconic sponsorships and unique club crests, you would think that old soccer shirts from back in the day would be unrecognizable.